GoldenSheepAI/-CodeMonkey-/CONTRIBUTING.md

 Before contributing, please:

-1. Read our [README](README.md) to understand what Nanocoder does
+1. Read our [README](README.md) to understand what CodeMonkey does
+2. Check our [issue tracker](https://github.com/goldensheepai/codemonkey-beta/issues) for existing issues
-2. Check our [issue tracker](https://github.com/Nano-Collective/nanocoder/issues) for existing issues
+2. Check our [issue tracker](https://github.com/goldensheepai/codemonkey/issues) for existing issues
 3. Look for issues labeled `good first issue` or `help wanted` if you're new to the project

 ## Development Setup